 The Importance of the Sun

 This light energy warms our hearts, connecting us to the spirit, the subtle body, and the Higher Self.
 All energy, whether from nature or not, can ultimately be traced back to the Source.
-Below is an exercise from Higher Self Yoga, Book Two to help you utilize the sun to connect with the Higher Self:
+Try this exercise from Higher Self Yoga, Book Two to help you utilize the sun to connect with the Higher Self:

 “Take half an hour to sit in the sun.
 Cover your head and always wear some suntan lotion.
 As best you can, feel the sun’s warmth coming into your body.
 Experience it flowing into your heart, through all your limbs, through your stomach, etc. Really concentrate on the sun’s energy permeating your body.
 Sun energy is very calming and relaxing.
 When you experience it, do so with an open heart and mind, and try not to think about anything; simply experience the warmth of the sun.
 You aren’t meditating, but just staying with the warmth of the energy and the feeling of your body.
 This can be very healing, especially if you are tired and under any stress.” – Higher Self Yoga, Book Two, by Nanette V. Hucknall pg.
 149